ng-merl/gSOAP/gsoap/samples/xml-rpc/README.txt

 xml-rpc-io.cpp       C++ I/O support API for XML-RPC messages xml-rpc-iters.cpp    C++ iterators for structs, arrays, and parameters

+Two examples are provided, both using a C and C++ interface. xml-rpc-currentTime.c		client in C xml-rpc-currentTime.cpp		client in C++ xml-rpc-currentTimeServer.cpp	server in C++ xml-rpc-weblogs.c		client in C xml-rpc-weblogs.cpp		client in C++

 See xml-rpc.h for the C++ member functions to create XML-RPC messages and decode responses.